Billups/tegola/provider/postgis/README.md

   - `!SCALE_DENOMINATOR!` - [Optional] scale denominator, assuming 90.7 DPI (i.e. 0.28mm pixel size)
   - `!PIXEL_WIDTH!` - [Optional] the pixel width in meters, assuming 256x256 tiles
   - `!PIXEL_HEIGHT!` - [Optional] the pixel height in meters, assuming 256x256 tiles
+  - `!HASH!` - [optional] Will be replaces with a check for the hash value.

 `*Required`: either the `tablename` or `sql` must be defined, but not both.